 Short-term rental regulations

-In 2020, the emirate of Abu Dhabi passed Resolution No. (3) of 2020 governing the provision and use of holiday homes in Abu Dhabi.
-Following this Resolution, hosts of holiday homes might need to register their properties with the Department of Culture and Tourism–Abu Dhabi (DCT Abu Dhabi).
+Holiday Homes in Abu Dhabi are regulated under Resolution No. (3) of 2020, alongside relevant circulars issued by the Department of Culture and Tourism – Abu Dhabi (DCT Abu Dhabi).
+In October 2025, DCT issued Circular No. 8/2025, which introduces strengthened compliance obligations for Holiday Home listings.
 You can find more information about the basic requirements for operating a holiday home unit in the Guide to the Policies, Standards and Licensing Requirements that DCT Abu Dhabi has published on its website.

 Other types of short term rental accommodations (ex: hotels, hotel apartments) might also be subjected to different regulations in Abu Dhabi, so please check the official website of DCT Abu Dhabi to know more about the classification, licensing regime and specific requirements.